 Residents with delinquent motor vehicle taxes have been issued warrants.
 These warrants enable the City to “boot” the vehicles stated on the warrant.
 The vehicle will be released once the tax payer has paid all bills in their name.
-There is a $95.00 boot fee added to the tax bill.
+There is a $98.00 boot fee added to the tax bill.
+Parking Tickets must also be paid.
 The car will be towed within 12-24 hours.
 It will automatically be towed if it is found that the boot has been tampered with.
 Once the bill has been paid, the resident will be informed where their car has been towed to.
 There is an additional fee for the towing and nightly storage by the towing company.
 For tax bills over $500, the vehicle can be towed on the spot.

 Fax: (203) 332-5628